akhealth/EIS-Modernization/README.md

   - [ ] Funding strategy - in progress
   - [ ] Acquisition strategy - in progress
   - [ ] DevOps MVP - in progress
-  - [ ] Technical prototyping - To Do
+  - [ ] Technical prototyping - in progress
 - [ ] First solicitation - To Do
 - [ ] Acquire a vendor - To Do
 - [ ] First acquisition - To Do